Nigerian Civil War: Media and public opinion

 Humanitarian appeals differed somewhat from place to place.
 In the United Kingdom, humanitarian aid used familiar discourses of imperial responsibility; in Ireland, advertisements appealed to shared Catholicism and experiences of civil war.
 Both of these appeals channelled older cultural values into support for the new model of international NGOs.
-In Ireland, public opinion identified intensely with Biafra as most of the Catholic priests working in Biafra were Irish who naturally sympathized with the Biafrans, who they saw as fellow Catholics struggling for independence.
+In Ireland, public opinion identified intensely with Biafra as most of the Catholic priests working in Biafra were Irish who naturally sympathised with the Biafrans, who they saw as fellow Catholics struggling for independence.
 The Irish journalist John Hogan who covered the war noted: "The threat of famine, combined with an independence struggle, had an almost irresistible political and emotional impact on Irish public opinion, which became hugely supportive of the regular airlifts, via the off-shore Portuguese island of São Tomé, of food and medical supplies to the beleaguered infant republic".
 The use of famine as a conscious tactic by the Federal government who wanted to starve Biafra into submission provoked parallels with the Great Famine of Ireland of the 1840s while many Irish people saw a parallel with Igbo struggle for independence with their own independence struggle.
 The pro-Biafra British journalist Frederick Forsyth started covering the war in the summer of 1967 for the BBC, became angry at the pro-Nigeria stance of the British government and resigned in protest in September 1967.
 Returning as a freelance journalist in 1968, Forysth worked closely with the Irish Holy Ghost Fathers to collect information about the famine, and whose dispatches from Biafra had an immense impact on British public opinion.

 In Israel, the Holocaust comparison was promoted, as was the theme of threat from hostile Muslim neighbours.

 The Biafran war presented Westerners with the notion of starving African children.
 The Biafran famine was one of the first African disasters to receive widespread media coverage, enabled by the proliferation of television sets.
 The televised disaster and the rising NGOs mutually enhanced each other; NGOs maintained their own communications networks and played a significant role in shaping news coverage.

 Biafran elites studied Western propaganda techniques and released carefully constructed public communications in an intentional fashion.
 Biafran propagandists had the dual task of appealing to international public opinion, and maintaining morale and nationalist spirit domestically.
 Political cartoons were a preferred medium for publicising simple interpretations of the war.
 Biafra also used push polling to insinuate messages about Nigeria's inherent bloodthirstiness.
 Novelist Chinua Achebe became a committed propagandist for Biafra, and one of its leading international advocates.